Fujio-Turner/sg-log-reader-demo/docs/using.md

 <div>
  <img src="img/changes-group-by.png" alt="Dashboard">
  </div>
- This chart groups the number of items by 10X:
+ This chart groups the number of _changes feed items were sent to CBL by 10X groups:

  - \# of _changes sent = Zero
  - \# of _changes sent = 1 to 10 changes sent